A bombed building and view of Hiroshima Japan

 We began the day by visiting Hiroshima Peace Memorial Park, which was once the beating heart of the city.
 It was especially haunting to see the Genbaku dome, which was the only structure in the vicinity to have survived the blast.
 Then, visiting the museum and seeing the victims’ personal artifacts was very moving.

-This tour costs between $68-$171 USD per person, depending on the size of your group.
 Whether you’re traveling with a larger group or just as a couple, we think this is a personal experience that you can customize to fit your trip.
-It’s no wonder it’s so highly-rated – just check out the 800+ positive reviews here!
+It’s no wonder it’s so highly-rated – just check out the 1,200+ positive reviews here!

 So if you’re keen to fully immerse yourself in the history and beauty of Hiroshima without feeling rushed, then you’ll want to book this tour ASAP – before it sells out!